 In physics, this is known as The Second Law of Thermodynamics, or “You Can’t Break Even.”
 Solar energy is no different.

 This is a topic that may be confusing for some people.
-It is only for the brave, tech-savvy few that want to dive into an advanced explanation of solar module and inverter ratings.
+It is only for the brave, tech-savvy few who want to explore an advanced explanation of solar modules and inverter ratings.

 There’s quite a bit of scientific and industry jargon to go through.
 Stick with us, and we will simplify it for you.
-If you get through to the end, you’ll feel much more confident in making comparisons and accurately predicting solar energy output for different solar products.
+If you get through to the end, you’ll feel more confident comparing and accurately predicting solar energy output for different solar products.

 Ultimately, this will give you a deeper understanding of solar panel power ratings and what they mean for your savings when shopping for different solar companies.

-Keep in mind, when getting solar quotes, your solar salesperson or designer needs to understand these things.
-If they do not properly calculate the energy you consume and purchase from the electric utility, none of these calculations will be accurate enough to offset your current electric usage and bill.
+Your solar salesperson or designer needs to understand these things when getting solar quotes.
+If they do not correctly calculate your energy usage and the cost from the annual electric utility, none of these calculations will be accurate enough to offset your current electric usage and bill – to be net-zero.